the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-challenges.md

 Some review systems will send an email or alert every time a new comment is added to a review.
 It can be tempting, as either an author or reviewer, to respond to these comments immediately.
-This is especially the case if you disagree with a comment.
+This urge can be especially strong if you disagree with a comment.

 In practice the comment is likely to be part of a larger and more considered response that spans the entire set of changes in a pull request.

-Whether a reviewer responding to changes, or an author responding to a review, it can be helpful to wait for the entire set of comments to arrive before deciding on a response.
+Whether as a reviewer responding to changes, or an author responding review feedback, it can be helpful to wait for the entire set of comments to arrive before deciding on a response.
-Replying immediately not only starves you of the full context for the comment, it's also likely to interrupt the flow of the reviewer, who may also receive an immediate notification following a reply.
+Replying immediately not only starves you of the full context, it may also interrupt the flow of the reviewer, who may also be receiving immediate notifications following a reply.

 Resist the urge to reply to all comments immediately.
-Wait for the full response and then think carefully about how best to reply.
+Wait for the full response and then think carefully about how best to respond.

 The GitHub reviewing tools encourage this approach by allowing you to build up all of your comments in your review before submitting them in a single batch.
 This has many advantages:

 1. The recipient receives a single notification for the entire review, rather than many smaller notifications, which can be disruptive.
 2. The relevance of changes earlier in a pull request may not become clear until later in a pull request.
-   Batching up your responses gives you the opportunity to amend them in case you discover that a comment doesn't apply in the way you thought it did after you've read the following material.
+   Batching up your responses gives you the opportunity to amend them in retrospect in case you discover that a comment doesn't apply after all.
 3. The approach encourages you to think holistically about a change, rather than pedantically criticising every small and insignificant detail.
 4. It discourages overly-hasty and impulsive reactions.